EOSIO/eosio.cdt/README.md

 ### Binary Releases
 EOSIO.CDT currently supports Mac OS X brew, Linux x86_64 Debian packages, and Linux x86_64 RPM packages.

+**If you have previously installed EOSIO.CDT, please run the `uninstall` script (it is in the directory where you cloned EOSIO.CDT) before downloading and using the binary releases.**

 #### Mac OS X Brew Install
 ```sh
 $ brew tap eosio/eosio.cdt